 So women don’t do tech ….really ?
 22nd September Our team led by Eddie Olla were at the Leeds Virtual Digital Festival at 430 pm with Bisi Soledolu, Tracey Thomas and Alina Timofeeva.
 We had a lively discussion about mentoring, succeeding against the odds, getting and responding to feedback and building confidence.
 So women don’t do Tech… Really?
 Tickets, Wed 22 Sep 2021

 We won the national TechWomen100 Network of the Year award in December 2020 !
 The award recognises the difference our Network is making to increasing diversity, safety and innovation within 18 months of our launch.

 We celebrated our 2nd birthday with our members & allies at the Digital Health Summer School on the 15th July !
-We issued a call to action to our allies and members: Create safe spaces for your teams and open the door to somebody who may not be within your usual sphere of social or professional contact.
+We heard from digital leaders from Wales and England and issued a call to action to our allies and members: Create safe spaces for your teams and open the door to somebody who may not be within your usual sphere of social or professional contact.
 Help to demystify tech careers and tell us what you’ve done.

 Diversity in the digital health workforce: Next steps in your career as a BAME woman.
 23 April 2021

 Our first joint event of 2021 with the Health Foundation was thought-provoking, inspiring and a huge success !
 We heard from role models including Navina Evans, Ayesha Rahim, Rachel Tesfaye, Ronke Adejolu, Sara Nelson, Tracey Thomas, Shera Chok and Tara Suran.